Solar Eclipse Homeschool ResourcesSeptember 26, 2023

 Solar Eclipse Resources

-- Find out how you can prepare for the next total or partial solar eclipse: https://nationaleclipse.com/resources.html
+- National Eclipse will help you prepare for the next total or partial solar eclipse.

-- Be sure to tuck away some of these resources for your homeschooling: http://bit.ly/2wCx0Vt
+- Be sure to tuck away some of these resources from Lesson Planet for your homeschooling.

 A solar eclipse is a special event that only occurs at certain times.
 The next time one is on the horizon, we hope you’ll be able to take your students on an incredible viewing journey from home!